Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.18.2/recipes.md

 ### Extra Method

-- `.sound(string)`{: .language-javascript }: A string, representing the registry name of a sound event, which is played when the recipe finishes, defaults to `minecraft:block.brewing_stand.brew`
+- `.sound(String)`{: .language-javascript }: A string, representing the registry name of a sound event, which is played when the recipe finishes, defaults to `minecraft:block.brewing_stand.brew`

 ### Example